-Swimming in the Mossman River is not recommended by Mossman Gorge Centre.
+Swimming in the Mossman River is not recommended by Mossman Gorge Cultural Centre.
 The Mossman River is an unpredictable and inherently dangerous waterway that can and does change drastically – and quickly.
 The Mossman River is also unsupervised and water conditions are not regularly monitored.
 Entering the Mossman River can be dangerous even when it appears calm and shallow near the shore, due to a combination of strong currents, cold deep water, and submerged objects (including rocks and floating logs).

 Water conditions can change very quickly and unexpectedly, particularly in times of high rain, and flash flooding can occur even when it is not raining in the immediate area.
 People have been injured and deaths have occurred at Mossman Gorge.

 There's no footpath or pedestrian access from the car park to the Gorge.
 The road leading to the Gorge is narrow and dangerous.
 Please use the shuttle bus service, your safety is your responsibility.

 Stinging trees are found occasionally alongside walking tracks in Mossman Gorge.
 They grow approximately 3–4 m high and have large, heart-shaped leaves with serrated edges.
 Do not touch these plants as this will almost certainly result in a very painful sting.
 If you are stung and symptoms are severe, seek medical advice.